About us

 My views on pensions derive, in part at least, from my chequered employment history.

 Now well into my seventies, financial security is no longer a worry.
-I realise that I am lucky though in having a solid background in finance that has helped me navigate successfully the world of defined contribution ("DC") pensions.
+I realise that I am one of the lucky ones, though: I have a solid background in finance that has helped me navigate successfully the world of defined contribution ("DC") pensions.
 Most are not so lucky.

 The "pensions" tab of this site sets out how I am trying to apply the lessons from my own experience to help others achieve income security in retirement.